 - 1. Warmup of the lamp for the flexure correction measurement. - 2.
 Preset the telescope to the target coordinates and set the adaptor-rotator to the chosen position angle. - 3.
 UVB and VIS ADCs start tracking to compensate for atmospheric dispersion in SLIT mode or set to their OFF position (i.e. at minimum deviation) in IFU mode. - 4.
 Cross-correlating two frames of arc lamp spectra measures backbone flexure.
 The first frame corresponds to an arc lamp spectrum taken with the Acquisition and Guiding slide 0.5" pinhole with the 5" slit in each arm.
 The second frame is an arc spectrum taken with the 0.5" pinhole present in each slit slide/arm and the slot position in the Acquisition and Guiding camera.
 Commands are sent to the three tip-tilt mirrors based on computed flexures.
 If necessary this process is re-iterated. - 5.
 The Acquisition and Guiding slide is set to MIR position: the field is now visible in the acquisition camera and an acquisition image can be acquired. - 6.
 The spectroscopic target is identified (or the reference object in case of blind offset) and its coordinates on the detector are determined by a centring algorithm. - 7.
 The telescope is offset to the reference pixel on the detector corresponding to the position of the image the Acquisition and Guiding slide reference pinhole corrected in real time from effects of atmospheric refraction between the wavelength of the selected acquisition filter and the telescope tracking wavelength (470 nm for SLIT mode, user selected for IFU observations).
+In the coming period (P92), a snapshot will only be taken at the end of the acquisition process for a direct acquisition and in case of blind offset a snapshot will be taken before and after the blind offset.
-At the same time, whenever an offset is performed a snapshot of the A&G fov is saved. - 8.
-Loop over steps 5 and 6.

-- 9. When the observer is satisfied with the object centring, an acquisition image is saved and the Acquisition and Guiding slide is either set to the spectroscopic observations position (10" x 15" slot) in SLIT mode or to the IFU position along with other mode specific instrument setup. - 10.
+- 8. Loop over steps 5 and 6. - 9.
+When the observer is satisfied with the object centring, an acquisition image is saved and the Acquisition and Guiding slide is either set to the spectroscopic observations position (10" x 15" slot) in SLIT mode or to the IFU position along with other mode specific instrument setup. - 10.
 In alternative to step 8, in case of a blind offset, the offsets are applied before acquiring the final image and moving to spectroscopic observation position.
 Note that the blind offsets are mandatory in case the target is too faint to be acquired directly. - 11.
 At this point, the instrument is ready for science observations.

-This acquisition sequence is performed by one of the two acquisition templates: XSHOOTER_slt_acq or XSHOOTER_ifu_acq (also the RRM possibility), depending on the selected observing mode.
+This acquisition sequence is performed by one of the two acquisition templates: $XSHOOTER_slt_acq$ or $XSHOOTER_ifu_acq$ (also the RRM possibility), depending on the selected observing mode.
 A full description of these templates is given in section 6.1.3.
 Note that the instrument setup is done within the acquisition template so that for instance an IFU observation can never follow a SLIT acquisition sequence and vice versa.

 At the end of the acquisition sequence, an acquisition image of the field is saved after blind offsets have been applied (if any).

-Also note that everytime an offset is performed, the acquisition image is now saved.
+Also note that everytime an offset is performed, the acquisition image is now saved (will be disabled in P92).
 This can be useful for quickly varying objects such as GRBs.